zrax/string_theory/doc/st_buffer.md

 Returns the number of characters up to but not including the first nul-terminator pointed to by `buffer`.
-This is equivalent to the C standard fucntion `strlen()`, except that it works on arbitrary character types.
+This is equivalent to the C standard function `strlen()`, except that it works on arbitrary character types.

 ------